 - Simplicity - removing and reordering those things that tend to spoil our intimacy with God.

 - Silence and 4.
-Solitude - which is learning to be still and listen or hear what God says once we detach from the world in order to draw near to Him.
+Solitude - which is learning to be still and listening or hearing what God says once we detach from the world in order to draw nearer to Him.

 One of the more difficult disciplines to learn is the 5th in the series and the one we will be looking at in this session - the discipline of surrender.

 So, what does surrender to God mean?
 Releasing our grip or hold on our rights, plans, dreams and putting these into God's hands.
-For example, Not my will, but your will be done.
+For example, not my will, but Your will be done, Lord.
 Not my plan, dream, rights, but Your plans, visions, righteousness be done.

 Surrender is the most difficult discipline because it goes against our most powerful drive - self-interest.
 How then, do we actually surrender to God?
 What method do we use to accomplish this?